taifu22/P13-Bank-API/README.md

 # Project #10 - Argent Bank API

-This codebase contains the code needed to run the backend for Argent Bank.
+This codebase contains the code needed to run the backend for Argent Bank app, in repository P13-Bank-Front.

 ## Getting Started